 - Select the OAuth scopes to apply to the connected app.
 OAuth scopes define permissions for the connected app, such as whether the connected app can interact with the user’s data while the user is offline.
 Because you want the Customer Order Status app to access order status data that is stored in the Salesforce REST API via the web, apply these scopes that support the web server flow.

-- Allow access to your unique identifier (openid): This scope allows the app to access the logged in user’s unique identifier for OpenID Connect apps.
+- Access unique user identifiers (openid): This scope allows the app to access the logged in user’s unique identifier for OpenID Connect apps.
 You use the openid scope in the web server flow to receive a signed ID token conforming to the OpenID Connect specifications in addition to the access token.

-- Access and manage your data (api): This scope allows access to the current, logged-in user’s account using APIs, such as REST API and Bulk API.
+- Manage user data via APIs (api): This scope allows access to the current, logged-in user’s account using APIs, such as REST API and Bulk API.
 This value also includes access to Chatter REST API resources.

 - Select Require Secret for the Web Server Flow to require the app’s client secret in exchange for an access token.

 - Select Require Secret for Refresh Token Flow to require the app’s client secret in the authorization request of a refresh token and hybrid refresh token flow.
 If you don’t select this option and an app sends the client secret in the authorization request, Salesforce still validates it.
 You can select this option for web-server based apps that can protect client secrets.
 But for apps that can’t protect client secrets, such as mobile apps or apps installed on a user’s computer, we recommend against selecting this option.